abhayak11/abhayak11/README.md

 ## 💫About Me :
 - 🔭 I’m currently learning Competitive Coding.
-Additionally, also training for a marathon
 - 🤔 I’m looking to collaborate on projects related to Software Development and Software Engineering
 - 📫 How to reach me: abhayak2k@gmail.com
 - 😄 Pronouns: she/her/hers